 Up at the crack of dawn, the fisherman of the Taylor Maid head out from the shore of Lake Erie to make the fresh catch of the day.
-Located in Wheatley, Ontario, Taylor Fish Company has been a family owned and operated for four generations.
-From the boat to their processing plant to their personal service, they take the greatest care in providing your family with the highest quality freshwater fish anywhere.
+The catch they are after – yellow perch and pickerel.

-Fishermen have many ways to figure out the prime spot to set their nets like graphs, navigational instruments, depth sounders, weather forecast, and many techniques that are passed down from generation to generation.
+The process starts with deciding where to set their nets in the lake to get the optimal catch.
+Fishermen have many ways to figure out the prime spot to set their nets.
+They use graphs, navigational instruments, depth sounders, weather forecast, and many other techniques that are passed down from generation to generation.

-The fish are picked and sorted out of the nets and put ice on.
 The boat heads back to the harbour where the crew weighs the days catch into 100 pound tubs.
 Once their catch is weighed and recorded, the fish are dumped into bigger totes that hold more than 1000 pounds and transported off to the processing plant.

 Lake Erie Fish

 Monday – Saturday